whl1729/note/computer/os/apue/02_unix_standardization_and_implementations.md

 3. The C standard is now maintained and developed by the ISO/IEC international standardization working group for the C programming language, known as ISO/IEC JTC1/SC22/WG14, or WG14 for short.

-4. The intent of the ISO C standard is to **provide portability of conforming C programs to a wide variety of operating systems**, not only the UNIX System.
-This standard defines not only the syntax and semantics of the programming language but also a standard library.
+4. The intent of the ISO C standard is to provide **portability of conforming C programs to a wide variety of operating systems**, not only the UNIX System.
+This standard defines not only the **syntax and semantics** of the programming language but also a **standard library**.

 5. This standard defines not only the **syntax and semantics** of the programming language but also a **standard library**.